dvsander/mdb-snippets/notes.md

 ### Built in roles

 All roles defined here are per database level for each user.
-Different roles can be applied to diferent users on different databases.
+Different roles can be applied to different users on different databases.
 Exception to this rule is that Database user, database administration, super user are _all database roles_.

 | Role                    | Desc                                                                            |
 | ----------------------- | ------------------------------------------------------------------------------- |